papingp/SolrNet/Documentation/Facets.md

 }
 ```
 this is a test branch.
 More stuff.
+this is a test branch with another change

 ### Date facets
 Date facet queries create facets from date ranges.
 Sample code: